 Primary pneumatosis intestinalis (PPI) is a benign idiopathic condition in which multiple gas-filled cystic lesions are seen in the gastrointestinal tract wall.
 The changes are usually seen initially on radiography or CT with CT being the more sensitive test.

-Primary pneumatosis intestinalis is rare and was shown in one study to comprise 15% of cases of all intestinal pneumatosis.
+Primary pneumatosis intestinalis is rare and was shown in one study to comprise 15% of cases of all intestinal pneumatosis ref req.

 This condition is usually asymptomatic and presents as an incidental finding on medical imaging.

-- ischaemic bowel: gas in the ischemic bowel wall has a linear or bubble-like pattern, in contrast to PPI gas pattern, which is circular
+- ischaemic bowel: gas in the ischaemic bowel wall has a linear or bubble-like pattern, in contrast to the PPI gas pattern, which is circular

 - 1. Braumann C, Menenakos C, Jacobi CA. Pneumatosis intestinalis-a pitfall for surgeons?.
 Scand J Surg.
 2005;94 (1): 47-50.
 Pubmed citation